This post was included in Golang Weekly issue 499. This is cross-posted from the Hardfin engineering blog.

 Integrating with sqlc

-library at Hardfin for all Go code that interacts with
+We use the sqlc library at Hardfin for all Go code that interacts with

 the database.
 (See the wonderful post by PostgreSQL blogging legend Brandur

-Leach for some of the benefits of sqlc
+Leach for some of the benefits of sqlc.)

-Out of the box, sqlc
+Out of the box, sqlc uses a Go time.Time both for columns of type

-values (which come over the
+TIMESTAMPTZ and DATE.
+When reading DATE values (which come over the

 wire in the form YYYY-MM-DD), the Go standard library produces values of the